dotwebstack/dotwebstack/docs/README.md

 ### 3. Well documented
-* Consider documenting relevent new features and changes in configuration at dotwebstack.org.
+* Consider documenting relevant new features and changes in configuration at dotwebstack.org.
 * Any new element to the elmo vocabulary is added to the vocabulary, shapes and documentation pages.

 ### 4. Properly discussed